-On January 27, 2011, the Company granted 464,735 stock options to two directors of the Company in accordance with the Company's stock option plan.
-The options are exercisable at a price of \$0.31 for a period of five years.
-Of these options a total of 116,183 vested immediately with the remainder vesting over an eighteen month period.
-The associated stock option expense of \$11,950 (2011 - \$98,310) was calculated using the fair value method using the Black-Scholes option pricing model and using the following assumptions:
+On April 23, 2013, the Company granted 400,000 stock options to certain directors, officers and employees of the Company in accordance with the Company's stock option plan.
+The options are exercisable at a price of \$0.10 for a period of five years.
+Of these options, 200,000 will vest on April 23, 2014 with the remainder vesting on April 23, 2015.
+The associated fair value of the stock options of \$13,002 was calculated using the Black-Scholes option pricing model and using the following assumptions:

-January 27, 2011
+April 23, 2013

-Risk free interest rate 2.25%
+Risk free interest rate 1.13%

-Expected volatility 115.51%
+Expected volatility 143.19%

 Expected life (years) 5

 Expected dividend yield 0%

-Forfeiture rate 1.59%
+Forfeiture rate 2.80%

 On February 27, 2012, the Company granted 1,250,000 stock options to certain directors, officers and employees of the Company in accordance with the Company's stock option plan.
 The options are exercisable at a price of \$0.30 for a period of five years.
 All options vested immediately.
-The associated stock option expense of \$313,966 was calculated using the fair value method using the Black-Scholes option pricing model and using the following assumptions:
+The associated fair value of the stock options of \$313,966 was calculated using the Black-Scholes option pricing model and using the following assumptions: